-London is the capital city of the United Kingdom (UK) and also the world’s leading financial centre.
-Unsurprisingly, London is the most visited international tourist destination in the UK, attracting 15 million visitors every year.
-Fortunately you can avoid the hotel squeeze by staying in one of over six hundred serviced apartments in London with SilverDoor.
+London is the capital city of the United Kingdom (UK) and also one of the world’s leading financial centres.
+Unsurprisingly, London is the most visited international tourist destination in the UK, attracting 21 million visitors every year.
+Fortunately you can avoid the hotel squeeze by staying in one of over eight hundred serviced apartments in London with SilverDoor.

 This influx of visitors consequently comes with a huge demand for accommodation, and to meet this, we continually expand our portfolio of London serviced apartments.
-We currently have 560 properties with a total of 10,000 apartments throughout the city.
+We currently have over 800 properties throughout the city in our growing portfolio.

 London has one of the largest public networks in the world, which is administered by Transport for London (TfL).
 This extensive system consists of a network of trains, including the Underground, DLR (Docklands Light Rail), Suburban, InterCity and International.
 These trains allow for quick and easy access throughout the city and beyond.
 Alternatively, the famous red London buses offer quick transportation around local areas.

-London is also home to “Boris Bikes”.
+London is also home to Santander Cycles, also known as “Boris Bikes”.
 This scheme was introduced to encourage more Londoners to keep fit and has been very successful in doing so.
 Make sure to check out the TfL website for the fastest and most convenient routes when using public transport.

 Underground - The Underground runs a direct service from all airport terminals, and is the easiest method of transport to use for quick access into central London.